Child Care Centre’s FAQ

 I heard about radon when I lived in the US, however I thought it wasn’t an issue in Canada?

 The EPA in the US has been proactive in raising awareness for years.
-Health Canada did not recommend taking action until 2007 when they reviewed more current research and realized that homeowner risk is great at lower radon concentrations that they previously had realized.
-Since in Canada we continue to increase our tightness of our buildings and spend a good portion of our lives inside, we potentially have a greater risk.
-So, yes, it is a concern for us in Canada.
+Health Canada did not recommend taking action until 2007 when they reviewed more current research and realized that homeowner risk is greater at lower radon concentrations than they previously had realized.
+In Canada we continue to increase the tightness of our buildings, and we spend a good portion of our lives inside.
+So, yes, radon is a concern for us in Canada.

-Should I test my house before selling my house?
+Should I test for radon before selling my house?

 I am interested in becoming a certified professional in Canada.
 How do I go about this?